MontrealCorpusTools/speechcorpustools/docs/source/additional/buildingqueries.rst

 * **position_in_utterance** Only available for words, specifies the word's index in the utterance

-These are only available for the __ database:
+These are only available for force-aligned database:

 * **manner_of_articulation** Only available for phones
 * **place_of_articulation** Only available for phones